 When I was in the UK, a common topic of conversation was the reliability, objectivity and sheer accuracy of the foreign press during and after the major quakes, and other major incidents by extension, compared to the local press whose goals are obviously different.
 For example, in one of the oddest quake inspired stories, was Tokyo turned into a City of Ghosts?

-To me, many of the foreign media outlets were somewhat over-the-top in their reporting, possibly frustrated at their lack of people on the ground in Japan, their understanding of the local systems and training procedures and the fact that the bigger the story, the more people stay tuned, and the same is true for papers.
+To me, many of the foreign media outlets were somewhat over-the-top in their reporting, possibly frustrated at their lack of people on the ground in Japan, their understanding of the local systems, training procedures and the fact that the bigger the story, the more people stay tuned, and the same is true for papers.

-It’s not easy to say what was the ‘worst’ story, or the most sensationalist, but if pushed, I’d probably the say the most bizarre ‘on the scene’ account was published on The Sun newspaper’s website – so yes, we’re not starting too far up the journalistic ladder.
+It’s not easy to say what was the ‘worst’ story, or the most sensationalist, but if pushed, I’d probably the say the most bizarre ‘on the scene’ accounts was published on The Sun newspaper’s website – so yes, we’re not starting too far up the journalistic ladder.

 It was allegedly written by a British woman married to a Japanese national (‘Ryu Fujiyama’), living in Tokyo with two small children, about five days after the quake on the 11th of March.
 There’s a lot of debate if this woman even exists.

 It’s obviously link bait – just look at the number of video links in the story, but in the effort of deconstruction, here’s a look, so pull up the story in another tab:

 Where to start?
 Firstly, there are a lot of contradictions and factual errors, which I would suggest means it was written by someone who’d either never been to Tokyo, or had been there for a couple of weeks – not the ten years the lady claims.